Testimonial Robot reviews

 We’re on the final straight of lockdown life (touch wood), so why not use this extra time at home to train your dog?
-Here are some tips for creating better communication between you and your pup, featuring Gerry, our 3-month-old Wirehaired Dachshund.
+Here are some tips for creating better communication between you and your pup, featuring Gerry, the Wirehaired Dachshund.

 We started training ‘watch’ the day we brought Gerry home because it opens a communication channel between you right from the beginning of your life together.
 We started this by giving him a bit of raw meat for making eye contact with one of us, then added the cue, and slowly strengthened the command by building up the expected duration and adding distractions.
 When training he now offers eye contact rather than staring at whichever hand has food in it, which makes learning other commands a lot easier.
 If he ever gets distracted with something that we would prefer he ignored, like a bird in the garden or a dog walking by, we can usually get his attention back by asking for a ‘watch’.
 The key with this is to ALWAYS reward a good ‘watch’ with a treat to maintain trust in the command, because this is something you’re going to be asking of your dog at the hardest times.
 If Gerry is being asked to turn his attention to me instead of a passing dog it had better be worth it!